Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Joseph Giordano - Cowen & Co.
 LLC

 That's really helpful.
 And maybe if I could just sneak one quick one here for John.
-When I look at your operating margin, I feel your 42% on a huge quarter obviously, getting to the benefit there but what kind of run rate of like your base business do you think we have to get to to start seeing a real move from like a 30-ish percent rate to like a more sustainable rate closer to 40% as you kind of you scale the business and you can leverage SG&A and R&D, notwithstanding the investments you're making right now but more on a longer term basis?
+When I look at your operating margin, I feel your 42% on a huge quarter obviously, getting to the benefit there but what kind of run rate of like your base business do you think we have to get to start seeing a real move from like a 30-ish percent rate to like a more sustainable rate closer to 40% as you kind of you scale the business and you can leverage SG&A and R&D, notwithstanding the investments you're making right now but more on a longer term basis?

 John J. Curran - Cognex Corp.